ipfs/ipfs-blog/src/_blog/cargox-s-ipfs-based-nft-solution-is-trusted-in-international-trade.md

 # Using BDT

-The CargoX platform simplifies ETD processes and reduces them to a simple user experience
+The CargoX platform simplifies ETD processes and reduces them to a simple user experience:

-:

 * Corporate accounts can register on the platform (free of charge) in minutes, and they can validate their profiles with global banks (wire transfer), and the Dun & Bradstreet registry.
 * Team member accounts are created for each company to provide a distributed working environment for electronic trade documents.
 This is virtually impossible to do efficiently with traditional paper documents of title.
 * A contact book of corresponding companies can be created ahead of time or during use.
 The recipients only need to register on the platform.
 * Users upload their digital documents or structured data _(feature coming soon)_ to the CargoX Platform through a web UI or via API.
 * Documents are hashed, encrypted, enveloped, and stored on IPFS and accessible from any IPFS node.
 * An NFT containing crucial information is created and the user can transfer it onto the recipient, providing a simple way to present the document and possession thereof.
 * All transfer activity is visible in audit logs while confidentiality is maintained by the blockchain’s basic properties.